-During the year to 30 June 2019 the main activities of the Trust were:
+During the year to 30 June 2020 the main activities of the Trust were:

-- i. providing matched funding on behalf of the University for major fellowships for early career researchers awarded competitively by external bodies, most notably, the Leverhulme Trust and the Humboldt Stiftung (which makes research awards to German nationals researching in Cambridge); - ii. making direct research grants to Departments, Colleges and other bodies in the University; - iii. contributing substantially to schemes run by other University bodies: primarily start up research grants for newly appointed Lecturers in the Schools of Biological Sciences and Clinical Medicine and in Physical Sciences and Technology, as well as a research grants programme, offering research grants of up to £20,000 in the Schools of Arts, Humanities & Social Sciences; - iv. continuing support for ring fenced funding for University graduate studentships for MPhils (for which the cost is shared with collaborating Colleges) and PhDs; - v. making grants to Colleges in support of their research and teaching activities, in particular providing matching funding for a number of College Junior Research Fellowships and supporting College Teaching Officer Research Leave.
+- i. providing matched funding on behalf of the University for major fellowships for early career researchers awarded competitively by external bodies, most notably, the Leverhulme Trust and the Humboldt Stiftung (which makes research awards to German nationals researching in Cambridge); - ii. making direct research grants to Departments, Colleges and other bodies in the University; - iii. contributing substantially to schemes run by other University bodies: primarily start up research grants for newly appointed Lecturers in the Schools of Biological Sciences and Clinical Medicine and in Physical Sciences and Technology, as well as a research grants programme, offering research grants of up to £20,000, in the Schools of Arts, Humanities & Social Sciences; - iv. continuing support for ring fenced funding for University graduate studentships as part of Doctoral Training Programmes in the Arts and Humanities; - v. making grants to Colleges in support of their research and teaching activities, in particular providing matching funding for a number of College Junior Research Fellowships and supporting College Teaching Officer Research Leave.

-In 2018-19, the Trustees approved the following new awards to individual researchers:
+In 2019-20, the Trustees approved the following new awards for the support of individual researchers:

-- 22 Leverhulme Early Career Fellowships for admission in 2019-20 - 3 Newton/College Junior Research Fellowships for 2019-20 admission - 41 Research Projects in Departments and other University bodies - 5 Strategic Programme Grants to Institutes, Faculties, Schools and other University bodies - 55 Research Grants part funded through our partnerships with the Schools - 5 College Teaching Officer Research Leave grants for 2019-20 - 59 MPhil bursaries jointly with the Colleges - 2 Swiss National Science Foundation Fellowships
+- 12 Leverhulme Early Career Fellowships for admission in 2020-21 - 2 Newton/College Junior Research Fellowships for 2020-21 admission - 29 Research Projects in Departments and other University bodies - 2 Strategic Programme Grants to Institutes, Faculties, Schools and other University bodies - 62 Research Grants part funded through our partnerships with the Schools - 1 College Teaching Officer Research Leave grant for 2020-21 - 1 Humboldt Feodor Lynen Early Career Fellowship - 1 Swiss National Science Foundation Fellowship